DaL1n/fut-scrape/README.md

 fut-scrape is a tool for scraping FIFA Ultimate Team ("FUT") player stats using bash, SQL and Python.
 ## Motivation

 I have a background in Python, R and Octave/Matlab but I've never quite got the hang of bash.
 Until I decided to pick a book called "Data Science at the Command Line: Facing the Future with Time-Tested Tools" by Jeroen Janssens (2014).
-I got inspired by the concept of Unix pipes and the robustness of establish bash command line tools, and I wanted to excercise those tools by doing a small project that I have personal interest in.
+I got inspired by the concept of Unix pipes and the robustness of bash command line tools, and wanted to excercise using those tools by doing a small project that I have personal interest in.
 Enter FIFA, a game probably second closest to my heart right after my high school sweetheart World of Warcraft.
-EA has an API for querying FUT player card stats which I utilize in this project.
+Electronic Arts ("EA") has an API for querying FUT player card stats which I utilize in this project.

 This project has the following objectives: